garethjmsaunders/code-style-guide/css.md

 > that viewpoint only; we also know that it should be efficient and we can
 > study its efficiency on another day, so to speak.
 In another mood we may ask
 > ourselves whether, and if so: why, the program is desirable.
 But nothing is
-> gained—on the contrary!—by tackling these various aspects simultaneously.
+> gained — on the contrary!—by tackling these various aspects simultaneously.
 It
 > is what I sometimes have called ‘the separation of concerns', which, even if
 > not perfectly possible, is yet the only available technique for effective
 > ordering of one's thoughts, that I know of.
 This is what I mean by ‘focusing